apache/flink/docs/dev/table/connectors/formats/avro-confluent.md

 )
 {% endhighlight %}

-To which  we can write as follows):
+We can write data into the kafka table as follows:

 {% highlight sql %}
 INSERT INTO user_created